ymilesz/ymilesz.github.io/index.md

 3. **Zhang YM**, Gates MW, Shorthouse JD (2017).
 Revision of Canadian Eurytomidae (Hymenoptera, Chalcidoidea) associated with galls induced by cynipid wasps of the genus _Diplolepis_ Geoffroy (Hymenoptera, Cynipidae) and description of a new species. **Journal of Hymenoptera Research**, 61: 1–29.
 [PDF](Pubs/Zhang et al 2017 - Eurytomid Diplolepis Revision.pdf) <br>

 **2014**
 1. Sharanowski BJ, **Zhang YM**, Wanigasekara RWMUM (2014).
 Annotated Checklist of Braconidae (Hymenoptera) in the Canadian Prairies Ecozone.
 In: **Arthropods of Canadian Grasslands.
-Volume 4: Biodiversity and Systematics, Part 2.** Edited by: D. J. Giberson and H. A. Cárcamo.
+Volume 4: Biodiversity and Systematics, Part 2.** Edited by: Giberson DJ, Cárcamo, HA.
 Biological Survey of Canada.
 Chapter 10, pp 399-425.
 [PDF](Pubs/Sharanowski et al 2014 - Braconid checklist.pdf) <br>
 2. **Zhang YM**, Sharanowski BJ (2014).
 New species of _Eudiospilus_ (Braconidae, Brachistinae) from Madagascar with a review of the genus and key to species. **Zootaxa**, 3838(1): 120-126.
 [PDF](Pubs/Zhang & Sharanowski 2014 - Eudiospilus.pdf) <br>
 3. Quicke DLJ, Shaw MR, van Achterberg C, Bland KP, Butcher BA, Lyszkowski R, **Zhang YM** (2014).
 A new Australian genus and six new species of Rogadinae (Hymenoptera: Braconidae), one reared as gregarious endoparasitoid of an unidentified limacodid (Lepidoptera). **Zootaxa**, 3881(3): 237–257.
 [PDF](Pubs/Quicke et al 2014 - Rogadine.pdf) <br>
 4. **Zhang YM**, Gates MW, Shorthouse JD (2014).
 Testing species limits of Eurytomidae (Hymenoptera) associated with galls induced by _Diplolepis_ (Hymenoptera: Cynipidae) in Canada using an integrative approach. **The Canadian Entomologist**, 146(3): 321–334.
 [PDF](Pubs/Zhang et al 2014 - Eurytomid Diplolepis Barcode.pdf) <br>